christorreed/ReeditShipManagement/README.md

 **USE AT YOUR OWN RISK!**
 *This script is safe (all of my ships run it) but it is complex, and using it improperly can lead to damage or destruction of your ship.
 Read the guide, ask questions, and practice.*
 **DON'T FIGHT THE SCRIPT!**
-*What?
-My PDCs keep turning back on when I switch them off! lol, RSM is doing that, and for good reason.
-There's probably a stance or other option to achieve what you want with one command to RSM.
+*There's probably a stance or other option to achieve what you want with one command to RSM.
 If it's freaking you out, just turn off the RSM PB!*

 [Home](https://github.com/christorreed/ReeditShipManagement/) | [Quick Start Guide](https://github.com/christorreed/ReeditShipManagement/blob/main/README.QuickStartGuide.md) | [Reference Guide](https://github.com/christorreed/ReeditShipManagement/blob/main/README.ReferenceGuide.md) | [Change Log](https://github.com/christorreed/ReeditShipManagement/blob/main/README.ChangeLog.md) | [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2911212140) | [Discord](https://discord.gg/Z7UtZBBe)